 ON-OFF is an input to control the power state of the module.
 After power-up, the module will enter the RUN state if it is high, or the HIBERNATE state if it is low.
-SYSTEM- ON will then indicate the system's state.
+The SYSTEM- ON output pin indicates the system's state.

-Note: ON-OFF must not be tied to V18 or the module will not be able to exit a commanded HIBERNATE state.
+Note: ON-OFF must not be tied to 1V8 or the module will not be able to exit a commanded HIBERNATE state.